2024 Design Awards

 - Uploading materials through file sharing sites such Dropbox, Google Drive, WeTransfer, etc.

 RECOMMENDED BEST PRACTICES

 Entries are judged online.
 Here's how to help the judges:

-- A multiple–page PDF is preferred over multiple, individual JPG files.
+- A multiple–page PDF is preferred over multiple, individual JPG or PDF files.

 - More is not better.
 Curate your images to the maximum indicated for each category, except where noted below.